5 tips for collecting leads on your website

 If someone is looking for a service like yours, they may find their way to your website through a Google search, your Business Profile on Google, or an online ad.
 Congratulations, you have a potential new customer — and a great opportunity.

 But how do you actually turn that website visitor into a customer?
-To start, you’ll want to encourage them to provide their contact information, reach out to you, or make a booking.
 In this lesson, we’ll explore several ways to make your website work harder to collect more leads and bookings for your services.

 1. Have a prominent “Call to Action” (CTA)